MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_customaction.md

 ---
-title: class mip CustomAction
+title: class mip::CustomAction
-description: Reference for class mip CustomAction
+description: Documents the mip::customaction class of the Microsoft Information Protection (MIP) SDK.
 author: BryanLa
+manager: mbaldwin
 ms.service: information-protection
 ms.topic: reference
-ms.date: 09/27/2018
 ms.author: bryanla
+ms.date: 01/17/2019
 ---

 # class mip::CustomAction
 [CustomAction](class_mip_customaction.md) is a generic action class that captures all the sub-properties of the action as a property bag.
 The caller is responsible to understand the meaning of the action.